Corruption Eradication Commission: "Gecko vs crocodile" dispute

 Rally in support of the KPK.
 Slogan translates as "Killing the KPK = killing this nation".

 In April 2009, angry that the KPK had tapped his phone while investigating a corruption case, Indonesian Police chief detective Susno Duadji compared the KPK to a gecko (cicak) fighting a crocodile (buaya), the police.
 Susno's comment, as it turned out, quickly backfired because the image of a cicak standing up to a buaya (similar to David and Goliath imagery) immediately had wide appeal in Indonesia.
 A noisy popular movement in support of the cicak quickly emerged.
 Students staged pro-cicak demonstrations, many newspapers ran cartoons with cicaks lining up against an ugly buaya, and numerous TV talk shows took up the cicak versus buaya topic with enthusiasm.

 As a result, references to cicaks fighting a buaya have become a well-known part of the political imagery of Indonesia.

-In September two KPK deputy chairmen Chandra Hamzah and Bibit Samad Rianto, who had been suspended in July, were arrested on charges of extortion and bribery.
+In September, two KPK deputy chairmen Chandra Hamzah and Bibit Samad Rianto, who had been suspended in July, were arrested on charges of extortion and bribery.
 The two men denied the charges, saying they were being framed to weaken the KPK.

 There were demonstrations in several cities in support of the men and a support campaign on the Facebook social networking site gathered one million members.

-On 2 November 2009 president Susilo Bambang Yudhoyono established a team to look into the allegations.
+On 2 November 2009, President Susilo Bambang Yudhoyono established a team to look into the allegations.
 The following day, during a hearing at the Indonesian Constitutional Court, dramatic tapes were played of bugged phone conversations apparently revealing a conspiracy to undermine the KPK.

 The names of businessman Susno Duadji as well as Deputy Attorney General Abdul Hakim Ritonga and a businessman, Anggodo Widjojo, were mentioned in the tapes.
 Bibit and Chandra were released later the same day.

 The team established by the president, the "Team of Eight", presented its recommendations on 17 November 2009.
 These included a halt to the prosecution of Bibit and Chandra, punishment for officials guilty of wrongdoing and the establishment of a state commission to implement institutional reforms of law enforcement agencies.
 The president said he would respond within the week.

-On 23 November 2009 the president made a speech responding to the Team of Eight's findings.
+On 23 November 2009, President Yudhoyono made a speech responding to the Team of Eight's findings.
 He said that it would be better if the Bibit-Chandra case were settled out of court but did not call for the case to be dropped.
 He also said there was a need for reforms within the Indonesian National Police, the Attorney General's office and the KPK.
 His speech caused confusion among Team of Eight members and provoked a protest from activists who symbolically threw in their towels as a way of criticising what they judged to be the president's unconvincing response.

-On 3 December 2009, the president was officially informed that charges against Bibit and Chandra had been dropped.
+On 3 December 2009, President Yudhoyono was officially informed that charges against Bibit and Chandra had been dropped.